History Atlas: Maps of Ancient China

 The Yellow River region was the setting for the emergence of Chinese civilization into the light of history.
+By c.
+4000 BCE, walled and moated towns had appeared.
+They continued to grow in size.

-Metallurgy reached China sometime around 2500 BC, almost certainly from the Middle East via central Asia.
-At first this was restricted to copper work, but by c.
-1800 BC, knowledge of bronze casting had entered the Yellow River Valley.
-At around the same time there was a dramatic increase in the size and density of some walled towns in that region, the earliest-known cities in East Asia.
-By this date the Yellow River region had in fact seen the appearance of a fully urban, literate, Bronze Age civilization, and ancient China finally emerges into the full light of history under the first of its historic dynasties, the Shang.
+At around the same time there was a dramatic increase in the size and density of some walled settlements in that region.
+These are the earliest-known cities in East Asia.
+The region had in fact seen the appearance of a fully urban, literate, Bronze Age civilization, and ancient China finally emerges into the full light of history with the first of its historic dynasties, the Shang.

 Qin Shi Huang, the first emperor of China